Hsinchu Fish Harbor: Activities

 The harbor acts as the center for the local seafood business.
 It has housed the Hsinchu Fishermen's Association since 1991, which has since become an important location for residents to buy seafood.
 Trading done in the Hsinchu Seafood Wholesale Center, a two-story building, in which the ground level houses seafood trading activities and the upper level houses a food market.

 Activities that can be done around the harbor area include cycling, kite flying and eating seafood.

 Transportation

-The harbor is accessible in the north west from Hsinchu Station of Taiwan Railways.
+The harbor is accessible in the north west from Hsinchu Station of Taiwan Railway.